jpat-12/CoT-Generation-Broadcast/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/jpat)
 # CoT-Generation from Survey123 Data #

+## THIS IS ONLY A TESTING VERSION PLEASE DO NOT USE THIS
+## USE THE LINK https://github.com/jpat-12/CoT-Generation-Broadcast TO ACTUALLY INSTALL THE BACKEND
+<br /><br /><br /><br />

-This script automates the installation of necessary dependencies and formats everything for COT-Generation from Survey123 Data.
+<p align="center"> This script automates the installation of necessary dependencies and formats <br />
+everything for COT-Generation from Survey123 Data. </p>

 ![CoTBreakdown](img/CoTBreakdown.png?raw=true "CoTBreakdown")